amethystani/NSGSAlgorithm/README.md

 ## Acknowledgments

-- This research was part of the course Parallel & Concurrent Processing.
+- This research was part of the course Parallel & Concurrent Programming.
 - Special thanks to Dr. Prof. Archit Somani for his guidance and insightful discussions.
 ## Contact